Kirom/PvP-Profile/CONTRIBUTING.md

 3. Join our Discord server
 4. Contact the maintainers

-Thank you for helping make PvP Profile better!
+Thank you for helping make PvP Profile better!💝💝💝